garethfoote/garethfoote.github.com/_posts/2013-03-05-southend-transport-project.md

 {% include JB/setup %}

-Our initial aim from a technical perspective is to create a device that could possible consist of a combination of the following sensors.
+Our initial aim from a technical perspective is to create a device that could consist of a combination of the following sensors.

 - Light
 - Sound level (db)